HerveFrezza-Buet/exam-tp-info/README.md

 ```

 If the writer of the subject did the things right, you should have
-`#pragma tpint_Q QUESTION_TAG` lines in the files placed in SOLUTION.
+`#pragma tpint_Q QUESTION_TAG` lines in the files placed in
+SOLUTION.
+The files there are very usefull for the corrector, who can
+refer to them.

-Make a list of the files you have to correct in some text file.
+The smartest way is certainly to make a list of the files you have to
+correct in some text file.
 For example

 ```
 find COPIES -name 'part1.hpp' > my_list.txt